 Genderless Girls, Masculine Keys And Female Moons — How Does Grammatical Gender Influence Our Worldview?

-Despite being written nearly 140 years ago, Mark Twain’s essay The Awful German Language continues to offer a relevant — if not satirical — critique of the German language.
+Despite being written nearly 140 years ago, Twain’s essay The Awful German Language continues to offer a relevant — if not satirical — critique of the German language.
 Today, non-German speakers are still sure to raise an eyebrow at the fact that a girl or young woman (in German, Mädchen or Fräulein) would be assigned the neuter, or genderless, article.
 “Yes, but that’s because of the suffix -lein or -chen,” says the German.
 “They make every word neutral!”

 It’s common knowledge that words can move mountains — but should suffixes have the power to nullify the gender of a girl?
 Or the gender of a young boy (in German, Jüngelchen)?
 And what about knives, forks, plates and teapots?
 Do they have genders as well?
 In German, apparently so: das Messer (“knife” is genderless), die Gabel (“fork” is female), der Teller (“plate” is male) and die Teekanne (“teapot” is female).
 The assigning of genders to inanimate objects might make sense in Disney films, but for most native English speakers, inanimate objects are always genderless.